bylands/physics/README.md

 ## List of Projects
 - salt_crystal_2d: Force on ion in a 2d NaCl crystal
 - salt_crystal_3d: Force on ion in a 3d NaCl crystal
+- trajectory: Trajectory of a charged particle in an electric field